gustavomotadev/django-generic-marketplace/README.md

 # django-generic-marketplace
-Generic online marketplace created for learning purposes only
+Generic online marketplace created for learning purposes only.

 ## TODO: